zetifinance/main-website-2023-fork/content/pages/fleets.md

           available on our dedicated Fleet Operator portal. for your ease of use, check any historic information whenever you like in your dedicated portal.
-        image: /img/tezos-wpn1xnccgpw-unsplash.jpg
+        image: /img/lexus.jpeg
       - heading: Monitor your fleet in real-time
-        rich_editor: Our digital platform pulls best-in-class telematics directly from each vehicle in real-time, giving you insight into live fleet behavior through the Operator Portal.
-You will often receive access to the underlying telematics provider’s dashboard which allows you to manage your fleet's charging, driver assignments etc..
+        rich_editor: Our digital platform integrates with best-in-class telematics to capture data from each vehicle in real-time, giving you insight into live fleet behavior through the Fleet Operator portal.
-        image: /img/tesla.jpg
+        image: /img/lexus.jpeg
       - heading: No hidden costs
-        rich_editor: Unlike traditional fixed-term finance with estimated mileage, having a fixed contracted mileage means the total cost of ownership is always accurate and transparent..
-Just pay for what you use.
+        rich_editor: Unlike traditional fixed-duration finance with estimated mileage, having a fixed contracted mileage means the total cost of ownership is always accurate and transparent.
+You pay for what you’ve used.
+        image: /img/lexus.jpeg
+      - heading: Sustainability focused
+        rich_editor: Our focus is to accelerate the adoption of zero emission vehicles.
+          We appreciate that zero-emission technologies may not be applicable to all vehicle types and industries just yet.
+Therefore we also support ultra-low emission vehicles.
+We seek to boost adoption of clean vehicles but won’t dictate the underlying clean technology to be used.
-        image: /img/hyundai-motor-group-jitbid8yjue-unsplash.jpg
+        image: /img/lexus.jpeg
   - type: grid
     variant: card
     intro: